Office of the Executive Mayor

 The executive work of the council of Moqhaka Local Municipality is co-ordinated by the Executive Mayor, who is elected by the council to provide a strategic direction for the municipality.

-The Executive Mayor is assisted by a Mayoral Committee made up of 9 councillors.
+The Executive Mayor is assisted by a Mayoral Committee.
 The Mayoral Committee is responsible for individual portfolios such as community development, housing or finance, and reports directly to the mayor, The Executive Mayor is also assisted by the Supporting staff in his office.

 The structure act defines an Executive Mayor as an Executive Mayor elected in terms of section 55 of the act.
 Only municipalities of the type that have a mayoral executive system may have an executive mayor.
 A mayoral executive system is a system of municipal government which allows for the exercise of executive authority through an executive mayor in whom the executive Leadership of the municipality is vested and who is assisted by a mayoral committee.

 The powers and functions of the Executive Mayor are set out in section 56 of the structures Act.
 The executive Mayor is the political head of the Municipality and exercises both statutory and ceremonial functions.

 These functions are illustrated below.
 Functions and powers of Executive Mayors